|

 of the church to establish a school of ministry to help train and thoroughly

 equip young men and women for ministry and placement in the Body of Christ.
+As I write this letter, an excellent faculty and staff are being chosen

 from various pentecostal backgrounds with the accompanying credentials

 to speak into your lives as you return for the spring session.
+Because BRSM has been a non-denominational school since its inception,

 it shall remain non-denominational.
 First of all, let me say the

 vision of BRSM will continue!!
+Next

 I want to say as Senior pastor, I am determined to see a spirit of excellence